jboss-jdf/plugin-jdf/README.md

 Running the plugin
 -------------------

+OBS: If this is the first time that you use this plugin, you must be online.

 In Forge console type:
 `jdf use-stack --stack [TAB]`

 this should connect to the JDF Stacks repository (default to https://raw.github.com/jboss-jdf/jdf-stack/master/stacks.yaml) and retrieve the list of available JDF Stacks.

-OBS: If this is the first time that you use this plugin, you should be online.
+The connection to the repository is made once a day.
+You can force the refresh of the available stacks running the refresh-stacks command:
+`
+jdf refresh-stacks
+`

+You can view the available stacks information running:
+`
+jdf show-stacks
+`

 You can type the use-stack commmand:
+`
 jdf use-stack --stack jboss-javaee-6.0-with-errai
+`

 Or you can also type the complete command:
 `
 jdf use-stack --stack jboss-javaee-6.0-with-errai --version 1.0.0.Final
 `

 **You can add multiples stacks to your project**